jakehova/knowledgedump/tech/terraform/terraform.md

   }
 ```

+## Variables
+* **variables.tf** is used to define variable TYPES and, optionally, set default values
+* **<filename>.tfvars** is used to SET the values of those variables and is passed as a command line argument to the apply method
+  * this file cannot create new variables

 ## [Output](https://www.terraform.io/language/values/outputs)
 * Allows you to output values that are associated with the resources that were deployed from the console
 * Defined outputs are shown in the tfstate file